 Patients become more aware of their habitual neuromuscular patterns and rigidities and expand options for new ways of moving.
 By increasing sensitivity, the Feldenkrais Method assists you to live your life more fully, efficiently and comfortably.

-Dry Needling is a general term for a therapeutic treatment procedure that involves multiple advances of a filament needle into the muscle in the area of the body which produces pain and typically contains a trigger point.
+Dry Needling is a therapeutic treatment procedure that involves multiple advances of a filament needle into the muscle in the area of the body which produces pain and typically contains a trigger point.

 There is no injectable solution and typically the needle is very thin.
-Most patients do not even feel it penetrate their skin.
-Once it advances into the muscle, the discomfort can vary from patient to patient.
-As a general rule, very little discomfort is felt in a healthy muscle.
-But if the muscle is sensitive and shortened or contains active trigger points, the subject may feel a sensation like a muscle cramp, which therapists refer to as a “twitch response.”
+If the muscle is sensitive and shortened or contains active trigger points, the subject may feel a sensation like a muscle cramp, which therapists refer to as a “twitch response.”

 This twitch response also has a biochemical characteristic to it which likely affects the reaction of the muscle, symptoms and response of the tissue.
 Sometime the patient only feels the contracting sensation locally or they may feel a referral of pain or similar symptoms for which they are seeking treatment.

 A reproduction of their pain can be a helpful diagnostic indicator of the cause of the symptoms.
-Patients soon learn to recognize and even welcome this sensation since it results in deactivating a trigger point, reducing pain and restoring normal length and function of the involved muscle.
+Patients can learn to recognize and even welcome this sensation since it results in deactivating a trigger point, reducing pain and restoring normal length and function of the involved muscle.

 Dry needling is an effective treatment for acute and chronic pain, rehabilitation from injury, and even pain and injury prevention, with very few side effects.

 Our manual therapy approach is often effective in helping patients dealing with persistent headaches.

 We focus first on determining the specific cause and then customize a program of care to relieve the pain of headaches and a strategy to stop them from occurring.